stolostron/rhacm-docs/console/console.md

   - Your search results are grouped by `kind`, and each resource `kind` is grouped in a table.

   - Your search options depend on your cluster objects.
+You can refine your results with specific labels.
+Search is case-sensitive when you query labels.
 See the following examples: name, namespace, status, and other resource fields.
 Auto-complete provides suggestions to refine your search.
+See the following example:

+    - Search for a single field, such as `kind:pod` to find all pod resources.
+    - Search for multiple fields, such as `kind:pod namespace:default` to find the pods in the default namespace.

   **Note:** Any user can search for resources, but results are based on your role-based access control assignment.
 Additionally, if you save and share a Search query with another user, returned results depend on access level for that user.
 For more information on role access, see _Using RBAC Authorization_ in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/){:new_window}.

-  - You can refine your results with specific fields.
-See the following example:

-    - Search for a single field, such as `kind:pod` to find all pod resources.
-    - Search for multiple fields, such as `kind:pod namespace:default` to find the pods in the default namespace.

   - You can also search with conditions by using characters, such as `>, >=, <, <=, !=`.